Beyond Duality and Deeper into Unity Consciousness

 The universe experienced by the dreaming consciousness is a construct of the dreamer’s subconscious mind.
 Everything that the dreamer experiences in the dream is internal to the dreamer’s subconscious mind.
 I am, of course, discounting the possibility — suggested by some thinkers — that dreaming might, in fact, involve the subconscious transport of the dreamer’s souls to parallel realities that are external to their minds.

-In essence, when you dream, you are experiencing an entire universe inside your head, as it were.
-What this means is that everything and every person – every “other” – that one encounters while in the dream state, in fact, resides inside one’s head.
+In essence, when you dream, you are experiencing an entire universe inside your head.
+What this means is that everything and every person — every “other” — that one encounters while in the dream state, in fact, resides inside one’s head.
 Every “other” in the dream is, ultimately, a projection of one’s own consciousness.
-This applies not only to “other” people, but to everything – every inanimate object – as well.
+This applies not only to “other” people, but to everything — every inanimate object — as well.
 The entire universe of the dreamscape is a projection of the dreamer’s subconscious mind.
-Every individual person or character in the dream – including the dreamer’s concept of self – is a projection of the dreamer’s consciousness.
+Every individual person or character in the dream — including the dreamer’s concept of self — is a projection of the dreamer’s consciousness.
 This is similar in nature to how every character and inanimate object in a novel is a projection of the author’s consciousness.

 In other words, when one dreams, one experiences, in effect, the fractalization or splintering of one’s subconscious mind.
-An entire universe is spawned from the dreamer’s subconscious thoughts – an universe with its own (dream) logic, its own (imaginary) timestream, its own laws of physics and causality, its own landscape, its own inanimate “props,” its own cast of characters and its own protagonist, that is to say, the dreamer’s “avatar” or their concept or projection of self.
+An entire universe is spawned from the dreamer’s subconscious thoughts — a universe with its own (dream) logic, its own (imaginary) timestream, its own laws of physics and causality, its own landscape, its own inanimate “props,” its own cast of characters and its own protagonist, that is to say, the dreamer’s “avatar” or their concept or projection of self.
 This universe is really no more than a projection of the dreamer’s dreaming self.
-Therefore, in the context of the dream, the dreamer experiences an “illusion of separation” – an illusion of the “other” and of engagement or conflict with the “other.”
-In actual fact, there is no “other,” as the other is merely a projection of the dreaming self.
+Therefore, in the context of the dream, the dreamer experiences an “illusion of separation” — an illusion of the “other” and of engagement or conflict with the “other.”
+In actual fact, there is no “other,” as the other in the dream is merely a projection of the dreaming self.

 The Illusion of Reality

-The idea behind “unity consciousness” is that reality is similar in nature to a dream – that dreams are, in effect, scale models of waking reality.
-What this suggests is that behind the illusion of “reality,” behind its illusory surfaces – the illusion of separation and of separateness, and of the self versus otherness – behind the illusion of the universe itself and of its seemingly tangible, coherent surfaces – there is a singular universal consciousness – pure, infinite Being – the “I AM” of existence – and that everything that we experience as the universe – including ourselves – is a projection of this Infinite Consciousness, of the One Infinite “I AM” of Being.
-As this includes every “other” as well as the “self,” we are all, along with everything else in the universe, projections of the One Infinite Consciousness similar to the way that the “universe” of a dreamscape is a projection of the dreamer’s subconscious mind.
+The idea behind “unity consciousness” is that reality is like a dream — that dreams are, in effect, scale models of waking reality.
+What this suggests is that behind the illusion of “reality,” behind its illusory façade — the illusion of separation and of separateness, and of the self versus otherness — behind the illusion of the universe itself and of its seemingly tangible, coherent surfaces — there is a singular universal consciousness — pure, infinite Being — the “I AM” of existence — and that everything that we experience as the universe — including ourselves — is a projection of this Infinite Consciousness, of the One Infinite “I AM” of Being.
+As this includes every “other” as well as the “self,” we are all, along with everything else in the universe, projections of the One Infinite Consciousness, similar to the way that the “universe” of a dreamscape is a projection of the dreamer’s subconscious mind.

 There is no “other,” ultimately, because every other is a projection of the One.

-What is true of dreams also applies to waking perception in a different sense.
-Every “other” that one encounters even in waking reality is also really only a projection of oneself and also really exists only internal to one’s consciousness – inside one’s mind.
-This concept of projection is applicable not only in the Jungian sense.
-All perception is, ultimately, internal to one’s own consciousness because everything that one experiences as “reality” really only resides inside one’s head.
-This is so because all perception happens internal to the consciousness.
 The human sensory apparatus picks up stimuli from (what it considers to be) the external world.
-However, these sensory excitations are only processed in the brain and interpreted into a coherent image and understanding of reality within the human consciousness – and subconscious mind.
+However, these sensory excitations are only processed in the brain and interpreted into a coherent image and understanding of reality within the human consciousness and subconscious mind.
 In that sense, every “other,” even in waking reality, is a construct or projection of the “self,” because the very concept of the other only truly exists in the mind, constructed from external sensory stimuli that may or may not be an accurate representation of reality.
-When we are dreaming, after all, we really have no way of knowing if what we are experiencing is reality or a dream – unless one teaches oneself to “hack” the dream and practice “lucid dreaming.”
+When we are dreaming, after all, we really have no way of knowing if what we are experiencing is reality or a dream — unless one teaches oneself to “hack” the dream and practice “lucid dreaming.”

-As we are all projections of the One Infinite Consciousness, we are, in effect, all “avatars” of the One Infinite “Dreamer.”
+If we are all projections of the One Infinite Consciousness, we are, in effect, all “avatars” of the One Infinite “Dreamer.”
 In other words, at a deep, fundamental level, we are all One.
-There is no “other,” because we are all fundamentally projections of the same Infinite Consciousness who pervades all of reality, in the way that a dreamer’s dreaming subconscious mind pervades the universe of their dreams.
+There is no “other,” because we are all fundamentally projections of the same Infinite Consciousness that pervades all of reality, in the way that a dreamer’s dreaming subconscious mind pervades the universe of their dreams.

 It is the contention of yogic and meditative practitioners that such esoteric practices, among others, can give us a deep, vivid experiential awareness of this fundamental nature of reality and the universe.
 It is a truth that one becomes increasingly aware of through the meditative practice, until one becomes fully and deeply immersed in it — in other words, one achieves “Unity Consciousness.”